ShaunCurtis/Blazr.FunctionalProgramming/Documents/Part2-Containors.md

 That's it for this article.

-In the next, I'll show how to add some real *FP* functionality to the `Containor`.
+Next, I'll show how to add some real *FP* functionality to the `Containor`.